StephLSohns/11Amod_0_skills/11Aclasses/class_2.md

     class: Table

     Attributes:
-    tableSetting (array)
+    placeSetting (array)
-    hasTableCloth (boolean)
+    tableCloth (boolean)
     tableConfiguration (string)
-    condimentTray(string)
-    decoration(string)
+    condimentTray (string)
+    decoration (string)

     METHODS
-    changeTableSetting(changes napkins , cutlery , placemats , glasses)
-    hasTableCloth = (dining area only)
-    setTableConfigurations (showss each table can have different number of diners) changeCondimentTray(changes for bar or restaurant)
+    changePlaceSetting (changes what is used to set places at table) hasTableCloth (provides truth that dining area only has tablecloth on tables) setTableConfiguration (shows each table can have different number of diners) setUpCondimentTray (sets up condiment tray depending on bar or dining area) placeDecoration (places decoration on table)
-    placeDecoration(places flowers on dining area and candle in bar)